danilawower/DEMOQA_WEB/database/wf_market_instruction.md

 ### 1. Log in

-Log in via your login and password in to the market by pressing `Sign in` button.
+Log in via your login and password in to the market by pressing `Sign In` button.
 ![alt text](Screenshot_1.png)